lzim/teampsd/improve_teamPSD_manual.md

 ### 6. Publish your Chapter to master GH-pages branch.

-- Merge the Feature branch into GH-pages's master branch.
+- Merge the Feature branch into gh-pages branch.
 - Check the actions and ensure the bookdown rendering did not encounter any problems.
 - Resolve any bookdown problems.
 - See the new work!
 Go to [Team PSD Manual](https://mtl.how/teampsd_manual)